-- A. Possession/use of tobacco - B. Possession or consumption of alcoholic beverages on school grounds, school buses, or while attending school-sponsored activities - C. Under the influence of alcohol/drugs while on school grounds, school buses or while attending school activities - D. Flagrant or disrespectful action or speech - E. Possession of obscene literature - F. Leaving the school building without authorized permission from school personnel - G. Violation of safety rules - H. Vulgar, obscene, or profane language, expressions, or actions - I. Classroom or hall disruption - J. Violation of school driving regulations - K. Forgery of absence excuses, early dismissals, or parental permission slips - L. Refusing to identify oneself upon request of an administrator or teacher - M. Extortion - N. Cheating or falsification of school documents - O. Overly demonstrative show of affection on school property - P. Violation of any law/ordinance of the Commonwealth of Pennsylvania or Borough of Plum - Q. Fighting - R. Hazing/Harassment - S. Use of cards, dice, and other such games unless initiated by the classroom teacher for instructional nurposes - T. Theft of school property or of another person's property - U. Students may be suspended from school and its related activities for actions occurring outside the limits of the school if such suspension in the view of the administration is reasonable, necessary for the physical or emotional safety of the well-being of the individual, or for the safety of other members of the school community
+- A. Possession/use of tobacco. - B. Possession or consumption of alcoholic beverages on school grounds, school buses, or while attending school-sponsored activities. - C. Under the influence of alcohol/drugs while on school grounds, school buses or while attending school activities. - D. Flagrant or disrespectful action or speech. - E. Possession of obscene literature. - F. Leaving the school building without authorized permission from school personnel. - G. Violation of safety rules. - H. Vulgar, obscene, or profane language, expressions, or actions. - I. Classroom or hall disruption. - J. Violation of school driving regulations. - K. Forgery of absence excuses, early dismissals, or parental permission slips. - L. Refusing to identify oneself upon request of an administrator or teacher. - M. Extortion - N. Cheating or falsification of school documents. - O. Overly demonstrative show of affection on school property. - P. Violation of any law/ordinance of the Commonwealth of Pennsylvania or Borough of Plum. - Q. Fighting. - R. Hazing/Harassment. - S. Use of cards, dice, and other such games unless initiated by the classroom teacher for instructional purposes. - T. Theft of school property or of another person's property. - U. Students may be suspended from school and its related activities for actions occurring outside the limits of the school if such suspension in the view of the administration is reasonable, necessary for the physical or emotional safety of the well-being of the individual, or for the safety of other members of the school community. - V. Violations of the Computer Security Agreement or the Internet Security Agreement.

-V. Violations of the Computer Security Agreement or the Internet Security Agreement The student may also lose privileges to participate in school activities and attend school functions beyond the days of the actual suspension.
+The student may also lose privileges to participate in school activities and attend school functions beyond the days of the actual suspension.
 School activities include but are not limited to: interscholastic athletics, clubs and organizations, evening social events, Junior/Senior prom, plays, musicals, commencement and other related activities.

-A student is required to make up class assignments and tests upon returning to school following a suspension.
-It is the student's responsibility to contact teachers to arrange for the make-up.
-The teacher will decide when to administer missed tests and when class assignments are due.
-Students may appeal to the principal if they disagree with the arrangements of the teacher.
 One or more of the building administrators or guidance counselors will conduct a conference with the student concerning the particulars of the suspension.
 Following the conference, a call will be placed to the parent or guardian and if, the call is not completed, the student will be instructed to have a parent or guardian call the school the next day.
 A letter will be forwarded from the school to the home stating the reason and the dates of the suspension.
 A Forbes Road Career and Technology Center student who receives suspension from Plum or Forbes Road Career and Technology Center will not be permitted to attend classes at either school on the days he/she is suspended.
 The suspension applies to both schools.
-Upon returning to school following the suspension, a parental conference may be required.